 In the case of the WD7 and WD8, as with most VFT beam structures in Poland, the contractor decided to construct a prefabricated C40/50 concrete deck onto the steel beams before positioning them in the structure.
-The innovation in the case of the WD7 and WD8 was the introduction of a staged process of completing the transoms, making assembly towers unnecessary at the supports.
+The innovation in the case of the WD7 and WD8 was the introduction of a staged process of completing the transoms, making temporary propping structures unnecessary.

 Once the beams are positioned correctly, with the prefabricated deck forming a lost formwork for the in-situ deck, the concrete for the deck was poured on the slab.
 This way, the construction of the bridge deck was a simple process completed in 3 stages.
 First the assembly of the prefabricated slab on top of the beam, which covers around a third of the concrete deck's total height and acts like a formwork for the concrete poured in the second stage.
 In the third stage, the finishing of the bridge deck was completed in traditional manner.

 The complex prefabricated structures were placed in their intended location using a crane, and their mass reached 50 tonnes.
 The individual spans were completed in one week on average.